-How to price your handmade items for sale
+How to price your handmade items

 Are you looking to start selling your handmade creations?
 There’s a few things to think about when considering how much to sell your products for.